-Sit up to take feeding and for 1 hour after feeding.
+Sit up to take feeding and for 1 hour after it's done.

-If feeding is continuous, keep your head elevated on 2 or 3 pillows.
+If feeding is continuous, keep your head raised on 2 or 3 pillows.

-Check for residual food before giving feeding.
+(Your nurse will teach you how to do this.)

+Check placement of the tube before beginning.
 (Your nurse will teach you how to do

-Check placement of tube before beginning.
-(Your nurse will teach you how to do this.)

-Do not begin feeding if you feel full or bloated.
+Don't begin a feeding if you feel full or bloated.

 Suggestions to avoid diarrhea:

-Do not use feeding solution that has been opened and at room temperature for more
+Don't use feeding solution that has been opened and at room temperature for more than 6

-Do not use feeding solution left open in refrigerator longer than 24 hours.
+Don't use feeding solution left open in the refrigerator longer than 24 hours.

-Wash your hands before handling tube or feeding solution.
+Wash your hands before handling the tube or the feeding solution.